KdoubleUs/WhereTo-App/README.md

 ## whereTo?

-A full-stack MERN application which gives users the ability to view, update, edit, delete, and contribute to a comprehensive list that includes some of the most coveted restaurants, bars, and recreational venues in the city.
+A full-stack MERN application which gives users the ability to view, update, edit, delete, and contribute to a comprehensive list of the most coveted restaurants, bars, and recreational venues in the city.

 ## Description